 - Purl 1 row, on the same side of the work as before.

 - Repeat the last two steps two more times for a total of four blocks separated by turning rows, all on the same side.

 - Bind off.

-- On the side of one of the squares (I chose the second to last), pick up and knit 18 stitches along one edge.
+- On the side of one of the squares, pick up and knit 18 stitches along one edge.
 Work in Garter Stitch 4 inches, then bind off.

 - Repeat on the other side.

 At this point, you have what looks sort of like a funky T. With the side that has the flat side of the purl rows on it facing in, fold up the squares so that the long piece makes a box and the two extra squares fold in to make the top and bottom.